Are you looking at using an App to learn French, but aren’t sure which one would be best? Here are the seven best apps to learn French in 2021.

 In the same way that Gus on the Go does, Early Lingo French Language Learning for Kids immerses the child in the French language for the best results.
 The entire learning section of the app is French with no English translations.

 If your kid is just beginning to learn French, this is one of the best apps available for them.
-It makes learning a new language fun and easy with bright, bold colours and fun activities to learn the necessary vocabulary and skills.
+It makes learning a new language fun and easy with bright, bold colors and fun activities to learn the necessary vocabulary and skills.

 This app uses music, animation and even live footage alongside interactive lessons and worksheets to promote the easy learning of French for younger children just starting out.